How to Get an Interactive Services Business License in Dubai

 Provide key documents including passport copies for all shareholders and directors, a business plan or activity description, shareholder details, and a No Objection Certificate (NOC) from a current employer if applicable

-Receive your licence upon approval, typically within 3 to 7 working days subject to document completeness
+Receive your license upon approval, typically within 3 to 7 working days subject to document completeness

 Visa eligibility is linked to the office package selected.
 Flexi-desk arrangements typically allow for one or two visa allocations, while dedicated office spaces support a higher headcount.
 Businesses should factor visa requirements into their facility decision from the outset.